NORML

 NEW: Montana NORML Marijuana Mega-Mart

 In October 2004, Montana NORML sent out surveys to 255 Montana legislators and candidates.
 The survey asked 2 simple questions, regarding medical marijuana, and marijuana prohibition.
 Little by little, the results have come in, and are documented below in our legislative "scorecard".
+The survey also addressed concerns about addiction and the need for comprehensive drug treatment programs.
+Some respondents expressed interest in exploring alternative treatments for opioid addiction, similar to those discussed at https://www.methadone.org/opioids/switching-methadone-suboxone/.
+Additionally, the survey touched on the topic of drug testing and its role in workplace safety and law enforcement.
 If you're not sure which legislator represents your interests in Helena, check our contact page.
 As more surveys arrive, we'll post them, so please visit regularly if your legislator doesn't appear in the table below.

 The questions: